 If you come home to find your dog has chewed your shoes or furniture, but he’s relaxed when you walk in, he does NOT have separation anxiety, he is just bored!

-Check out these 6 steps you can take to keep your dog happy and healthy while being left alone at home.
+How do you prevent separation anxiety in your rescue dog?
+Check out these 6 easy training steps you can take to keep your dog happy and healthy while being left alone at home.

 First, follow everything that you read above.

 There are many products available to help dogs with extreme separation anxiety.
 These can help alleviate destructive chewing, barking and other unwanted behaviors.
 Please remember, there is no magic “cure” for separation anxiety.
 I recommend the below products to help ease your dogs anxiety and suffering.
 Training your dog to learn that it is okay to be left at home is key to truly helping him.

 All the products I mentioned in this article are listed in my Amazon shop: Dogs with Separation Anxiety.